jinstrider2000/jinstrider2000.github.io/_posts/2018-01-27-out_of_the_black_lodge.markdown

 ## Mr. Jackpots
 ![](https://i.redd.it/6mstt19eagzy.gif)

 I'm going to take a week off from coding before I move on to the Javascript portion of the curriculum.
 I need a break.
 I'm exhusted and grateful for the experience I had making this app, but I have, to use a gambling metaphor, blown my wad.
-I don't think I have the wherewithal to invest this much time and effort in a Flatiron project again, but I learned some valuable lessons on this project; lessons which, while they came at a high initial cost, I expect will pay greater dividends in my career.
-So, to quote Laura Palmer, "See you again in 25 years (hopefully sooner), meanwhile..."
+I don't think I have the wherewithal to invest this much time and effort into a Flatiron project again, but I learned some valuable lessons on this project; lessons which, while they came at a high initial cost, I expect will pay greater dividends in my career.
+So, to quote Laura Palmer, "See you again in 25 years (hopefully sooner).
+Meanwhile..."

 ![](https://78.media.tumblr.com/5a97c102f65f258fb8f9ca30eabef825/tumblr_oqsxdcaEGB1qbxh0uo1_500.gif)